Mother Jones: Formative years

-Another source of her transformation into an organizer, according to biographer Elliott Gorn, was her early Roman Catholicism and her relationship to her brother, Father William Richard Harris.
-He was a Roman Catholic teacher, writer, pastor, and dean of the Niagara Peninsula (in St. Catharines, Ontario) in the Diocese of Toronto and was "among the best-known clerics in Ontario", but from whom she was reportedly estranged.
-Her political views may have been influenced by the 1877 railroad strike, Chicago's labor movement, and the Haymarket Affair and depression of 1886.

-Active as an organizer and educator in strikes throughout the country at the time, she was involved particularly with the UMW and the Socialist Party of America.
+Active as an organizer and educator in strikes nationwide, she was involved particularly with the UMW and the Socialist Party of America.
 As a union organizer, she gained prominence for organizing the wives and children of striking workers in demonstrations on their behalf.
 She was termed "the most dangerous woman in America" by a West Virginian district attorney, Reese Blizzard, in 1902 at her trial for ignoring an injunction banning meetings by striking miners.
 "There sits the most dangerous woman in America", announced Blizzard.
-"She comes into a state where peace and prosperity reign... crooks her finger [and] twenty thousand contented men lay down their tools and walk out."
+"She comes into a state where peace and prosperity reign... crooks her finger, [and] twenty thousand contented men lay down their tools and walk out."

-Jones was ideologically separated from many female activists of the pre-Nineteenth Amendment days due to her lack of commitment to female suffrage.
+Jones was ideologically separated from many female activists of her day due to her lack of commitment to the cause of women's suffrage.
 She was quoted as saying that "you don't need the vote to raise hell!"
-She opposed many of the activists because she believed it was more important to liberate the working class itself.
-When some suffragettes accused her of being anti-women's rights, she clearly articulated herself, "I'm not an anti to anything which brings freedom to my class."
-She became known as a charismatic and effective speaker throughout her career.
-She was an exceptionally talented orator.
-Occasionally she would include props, visual aids, and dramatic stunts for effect.
+She opposed many of the activists because she believed it was more important to advocate for the working class than to advocate for women.
+When some suffragists accused her of being anti-women's rights, she replied, "I'm not an anti to anything which brings freedom to my class."

+Jones was known as a charismatic and effective speaker throughout her career.
+Occasionally she would include props, visual aids, and dramatic stunts in her speeches.
 Her talks usually involved the relating of some personal tale in which she invariably "showed up" one form of authority or another.
-It is said Mother Jones spoke in a pleasant-sounding brogue which projected well.
+Mother Jones reportedly spoke in a pleasant-sounding brogue that projected well.
 When she grew excited, her voice dropped in pitch.

-By age 60, she had assumed the persona of "Mother Jones" by claiming to be older than she was, wearing outdated black dresses and referring to the male workers that she helped as "her boys".
+By age 60, Jones had assumed the persona of "Mother Jones" by claiming to be older than she was, wearing outdated black dresses, and referring to the male workers that she helped as "her boys."
 The first reference to her in print as Mother Jones was in 1897.